-Harvey Thomas is Chairman of the Council of the Cremation Society, an International Public Relations and Project Consultant, a Fellow of the Royal Society of Arts, a member of the Institute of Public Relations and Chartered Institute of Journalists.
-He is a Director of CAMEO Ltd and Chairman of the London Cremation Company plc.
+Harvey Thomas served as Chairman of the Council of the Cremation Society for 10 years.
+He is an International Public Relations and Project Consultant, a Fellow of the Royal Society of Arts, a Fellow of the Institute of Public Relations and a Fellow of the Chartered Institute of Journalists.

 He has been a member of the Council since 1983.

 Colin Rickman studied engineering at Southampton.
 He changed career in 1973 to train as a funeral director and embalmer with a funeral director in Poole.
 He joined the Co-operative Funeral Service in 1981 and has held various senior management roles, including managing crematoria, cemeteries, woodland burial grounds, hospital mortuaries and bereavement services.
 He is a Past President of the Bournemouth and District Association of Funeral Directors and the Co-operative Funeral Service Managers Association, a Past Governor of Lions Club International and a member of the London Association of Funeral Directors.